-Founded in January 2009, UAIS Lab relies on the Academy of Information Science and Engineering of Lanzhou University to conduct research in the fields of pervasive computing theory and application, psychophysiology, emotional computing, semantic web and ontology.
+Founded in January 2009, UAIS Lab, School of Information Science and Engineering, Lanzhou University to conduct research in the fields of pervasive computing theory and application, psychophysiology, affective computing, semantic web and ontology.
 The laboratory implements the laboratory director responsibility system under the guidance of the academic committee.
-It has a young research team with multidisciplinary characteristics.
-The average age is under 35 years old.
-The researchers have professional backgrounds in computer, medicine and information processing.
-At present, there are five professors, three associate professors, one lecturer and eight secondary professionals, and a group of doctoral and postgraduate students.
-In recent years, the laboratory has undertaken research projects such as the National Natural Science Foundation, the National “973” Program, the International Cooperation of the Ministry of Science and Technology, EU International Cooperation, Enterprise Cooperation, and the “985” and “211” Construction of Lanzhou University, and established with domestic and foreign scientific research units.
-Joint laboratories, strengthen international exchanges, and jointly cultivate high-level scientific and technological talents.
+It has a young research team with multidisciplinary characteristics with the average age under 40 years old.
+The researchers have professional backgrounds in computer, clinical medicine, psychology, bio-sensors and information processing.
+At present, there are 11 professors, 11 associate professors, 3 engineers and a group of doctoral and postgraduate students.
+2 members have been awarded National Talent Programs, 1 for the Gansu Provincial Leading Talent Program, and 1 has been honored as a National Advanced Worker.

 Research overview